exonumia-cc/exonumia/docs/ken/sw/books/layered-money/README.md

 ---
-title: Layered Money
-metaTitle: "Layered Money: From Gold and Dollars to Bitcoin and Central Bank Digital Currencies"
+title: "Layered Money: From Gold and Dollars to Bitcoin and Central Bank Digital Currencies"
 lang: en-US
 ---